Basavakalyan: Kalachuris and Basaveshwara

-Kalachuris of Kalyani succeeded Kalyani Chalukyas continued Kalyani as there capital.
+Kalachuris of Kalyani succeeded Kalyani Chalukyas continued Kalyani as their capital.
 During the 12th century the Kalachuris of Kalyani King Bijjala (1156–1167) assumed the throne, and Basaveshwara was appointed as his prime minister.
 Basaveshwara led a social movement to stop untouchability and gender discrimination, Shivasharana revolution took place.
 Basaveshwara motivated many with the Vachana sahitya, and more than 600 people became writers called Vachanakaras.

 Centre of social and religious movement

 The centre of a great social and religious movement.
 In the 12th century, because of the social reformer Basava, it became a seat of learning.
 Basava, Akka Mahadevi, Channabasavanna, Siddarama and other Sharanas are associated with Basavakalyan.
-Basava, who fought against casteism and orthodoxy in Hinduism.
+Basava, who fought against orthodoxy in Hinduism.

-Vishwaguru Basavanna was a great revolutionary who established spiritual democracy called "Anubhava Mantapa" in the 12th century in India(Anubhava Mantapa – which is also called as the "First Parliament of the World".
+Basava was a great revolutionary who established spiritual democracy called "Anubhava Mantapa" in the 12th century in India(Anubhava Mantapa – which is also called as the "First Parliament of the World".
 It was led by Saint Allamprabhu), and gave practical solutions to all kinds of problems mankind was suffering at that time.
 His teachings are time tested, scientific and proven.
 Basava-Tatva is never ending inspiration to achieve the welfare of mankind.